 16. How has your family influenced you?

 sample(2) My parents are both very honest and hardworking people.
-They have set good examples to me and taught me to have integrity and perseverance.
+They have set good examples for me and taught me to have integrity and perseverance.

 1. Are your friends mostly your age or different age?

 Why?
-Most of my friends are my age and I have a few friends who are senior to me.
+Most of my friends are my age and I have a few friends who are seniors to me.
 The reason I have friends of my age is that they were mostly my classmates initially and then became my good friends.
-The majority of my friends are from my high school and college and that naturally make them be my age.
+The majority of my friends are from my high school and college and that naturally makes them be my age.

 2. Do you prefer one or two close friends or many friends?